mdgspace/trianglify/README.md

 Palette customPalette = new Palette(int colors[]);
 ```
 > Array based constructor will throw `IllegalArgumentException` if size of array is not exactly 9.

+### 2.7 Updating the View

+`TrianglifyView` should be invalidated on change of any of the parameter for changes to take effect.
+To invalidate `TrianglifyView` call `updateView` method on the Trianglify View Instance. `updateView` can make the following two important calls:
+* `generateAndInvalidate`: this is called when the triangulation is to be generated from scratch, as in the case of change in `gridWidth`, `gridHeight`, `variance`, `bleedX`, `bleedY` or `cellSize`.
+* `generateNewColoredSoupAndInvalidate`: this is called when only the colorization of the triangulation is to be changed, ie `Palette` or `randomColoring' is changed.
+* `invalidateView`: this is called when the triangulation is to be rendered again.
+It calls the `onDraw` method of the view.

 ## 3. Performance analysis
 Few notes on performance of Trianglify